yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 {code}
 {gcard}
 {gcard:Symmetric Gateway Config}
-In this example, the gateway {{pu.xml}} is quite symmetric, the only difference is the local gateway name and the target gateway name.
-In such cases, it may be more convenient to create a single gateway {{pu.xml}} and use place holders to override the relevant properties at deploy time by injecting values for these properties:
+In this example, the gateway `pu.xml` is quite symmetric, the only difference is the local gateway name and the target gateway name.
+In such cases, it may be more convenient to create a single gateway `pu.xml` and use place holders to override the relevant properties at deploy time by injecting values for these properties:
 {code:xml}
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"